 Rules that apply for your information and personal data

-We will hold all information and personal data received from you in compliance with the Data Protection Act 1998, the GDPR and the new Data Protection Bill, once it is in force.
+We will hold all information and personal data received from you in compliance with the Data Protection Act 1998, the GDPR and the Data Protection Bill.
 This means that when we use or process your information that contains personal data we must comply with the eight enforceable principles of good practice.
 These provide that personal data must be:

 - Processed fairly and lawfully.